fuxiao0719/PanopticNeRF/README.md

     conda env create -f environment.yml
     conda activate panopticnerf360
     ```
-2. Install tiny-cuda-nn environment (C++/CUDA APIs) using [official instruction](https://github.com/NVlabs/tiny-cuda-nn).
+2. Install tiny-cuda-nn environment (C++/CUDA APIs) using [official guide](https://github.com/NVlabs/tiny-cuda-nn).

 ## Data Preparation
 1. We evaluate our model on [KITTI-360](http://www.cvlibs.net/datasets/kitti-360/).
-Here we show the structure of a test dataset as follow.
-You can download it from here and then put it into `$ROOT`.
+Here we show the structure of dataset as follow.
+You can download it from [here](https://drive.google.com/file/d/1A4bGVXmdRbubQNHX75rK1w26OnWIfNkM/view?usp=sharing) and then put it into `$ROOT`.
 In the `datasets`, we additionally provide some evaluation files on different scenes.
     ```
     ├── KITTI-360
       ├── 2013_05_28_drive_0000_sync